YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Types.md

 - **Reference Types**

     The **reference types** do not contain the actual data stored in a variable, but they contain a reference to the variables.

     A type that is defined as a [class](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/class), [delegate](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/delegate), array, or [interface](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/interface)

 - **Pointer Types**

   Store the memory address of another type.
 Pointers in C# have the same capabilities as the pointers in C or C++.

+  **unsafe code** (Pointer type is available only in unsafe code)

   Syntax:
   ```